jordansissel/message-passing/README.md

 Intel i7-2640M on a laptop.

+If you run these tests yourself, please note the relative speeds between other runs, not relative to the data presented here.
+THe data presented here, as stated, is only for my laptop as the control case.

 ## Go + chan

 One goroutine publishing strings to a channel.
 The main goroutine consuming.